 Per serving: 335 calories, 4 g total fat, 64 g carbohydrates, 10 g protein.

-Pin it Serve this dish hot with extra lime wedges and a sprinkle of fresh cilantro for a burst of color and flavor.
+Serve this dish hot with extra lime wedges and a sprinkle of fresh cilantro for a burst of color and flavor.

 Recipe FAQs